-- Save the machine state: With this option, VirtualBox "freezes" the virtual machine by completely saving its state to your local disk.
-When you later resume the VM (by again clicking the "Start" button in the VirtualBox main window), you will find that the VM continues exactly where it was left off.
-All your programs will still be open, and your computer resumes operation. - Saving the state of a virtual machine is thus in some ways similar to suspending a laptop computer (e.g. by closing its lid). - Send the shutdown signal.
+- Save the machine state: With this option, VirtualBox "freezes" the virtual machine by completely saving its state to your local disk. - When you start the VM again later, you will find that the VM continues exactly where it was left off.
+All your programs will still be open, and your computer resumes operation.
+Saving the state of a virtual machine is thus in some ways similar to suspending a laptop computer (e.g. by closing its lid). - Send the shutdown signal.
 This will send an ACPI shutdown signal to the virtual machine, which has the same effect as if you had pressed the power button on a real computer.
-So long as a fairly modern operating system is installed and running in the VM, this should trigger a proper shutdown mechanism in the VM. - Power off the machine: With this option, VirtualBox also stops running the virtual machine, but without saving its state. - This is equivalent to pulling the power plug on a real computer without shutting it down properly.
+So long as the VM is running a fairly modern operating system, this should trigger a proper shutdown mechanism from within the VM. - Power off the machine: With this option, VirtualBox also stops running the virtual machine, but without saving its state.

+Warning: This is equivalent to pulling the power plug on a real computer without shutting it down properly.
 If you start the machine again after powering it off, your operating system will have to reboot completely and may begin a lengthy check of its (virtual) system disks.
 As a result, this should not normally be done, since it can potentially cause data loss or an inconsistent state of the guest system on disk.

 As an exception, if your virtual machine has any snapshots (see the next chapter), you can use this option to quickly restore the current snapshot of the virtual machine.
-Only in that case, powering off the machine is not harmful.
+In that case, powering off the machine will not disrupt its state, but any changes made since that snapshot was taken will be lost.

-The "Discard" button in the main VirtualBox window discards a virtual machine's saved state.
+The "Discard" button in the VirtualBox Manager window discards a virtual machine's saved state.
 This has the same effect as powering it off, and the same warnings apply.

-1.8 Snapshots
+1.9 Snapshots

 With snapshots, you can save a particular state of a virtual machine for later use.
 At any later time, you can revert to that state, even though you may have changed the VM considerably since then.
+A snapshot of a virtual machine is thus similar to a machine in "saved" state, as described above, but there can be many of them, and these saved states are preserved.

-You can see the snapshots of a virtual machine by first selecting a machine from the list on the left of the VirtualBox main window and then selecting the "Snapshots" tab on the right.
-Initially, until you take a snapshot of the machine, that list is empty except for the "Current state" item, which represents the "Now" point in the lifetime of the virtual machine.
+You can see the snapshots of a virtual machine by first selecting a machine in the VirtualBox Manager and then clicking on the "Snapshots" button at the top right.
+Until you take a snapshot of the machine, the list of snapshots will be empty except for the "Current state" item, which represents the "Now" point in the lifetime of the virtual machine.